 - 15% + reduction in bad debt reserves

-Award-winning Lockstep connects the world’s finance teams so they can work better together.
+Award-winning Lockstep connects the world’s tops credit and collection in financial management teams so they can work better together.
 Lockstep eliminates cash traps and leaks created from manual synchronization of books between B2B trading partners.
 High-performance companies large and small run their collections with Lockstep.
 Visit Lockstep.io for more information.